-Activity Evidence that supports this approach Challenge number(s) addressed Phonics Tutoring - All pupils who are below track phonics will receive daily 1-1 catch up tutoring sessions Enhancement of our teaching and curriculum planning in line with DfE and EEF guidance.
-We will draw on the fund release form the OLOL Trust for teacher release time to embed key elements of guidance in school and to access English Hub resources and CPD The DfE approved phonics scheme, Read Write INC., that the school implements promote 1-1 tutoring as one of the most effective strategies to support children whose reading is below track to make accelerated progress.
+Activity Evidence that supports this approach Challenge addressed number(s) Phonics Tutoring - All pupils who are below track phonics will receive daily 1-1 catch up tutoring sessions Enhancement of our teaching and curriculum planning in line with DfE and EEF guidance.
+We will draw on the fund release form the OLOL Trust for teacher release time to embed key elements of guidance in school and to access English Hub resources and CPD After school booster club.
+The DfE approved phonics scheme, Read Write INC., that the school implements promote 1-1 tutoring as one of the most effective strategies to support children whose reading is below track to make accelerated progress.
 Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF The EEF guidance is based on a range of the best available evidence: educationendowmentfoundation.org.uk/educationevidence/guidance-reports/literacy-kS-2 educationendowmentfoundation.org.uk/educationevidence/guidance-reports/literacy-ks-1 1,2,3,4 Math's intervention programmes to close gap and increase progress/attainment of disadvantaged pupils.
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF The EEF guidance is based on a range of the best available evidence: educationendowmentfoundation.org.uk/education- evidence/guidance-reports/literacy-kS-2 educationendowmentfoundation.org.uk/education- evidence/guidance- 1,2,3,4 reports/literacy-ks-1

+Math's intervention programmes to close gap and increase progress/attainment of disadvantaged pupils.
+Pupil progress meetings to discuss attainment of disadvantaged children and to ensure they are challenged to reach their potential.
 Enhancement of our math's teaching and curriculum planning in line with DfE and EEF guidance.
 Math's training using the White Rose CPA approach.
-The EEF guidance is based on a range of the best available evidence: educationendowmentfoundation.org.uk/education-evidence/guidance-reports/earlymaths 1:1 intervention of post teaching maths to target all children Toolkit Strand Education Endowment Foundation EEF Teaching and Learning Toolkit and mastery Toolkit.
-1,2,3,4

-Writing Intervention - Children identified as below Pupils will receive targeted intervention sessions, planned by their 3 track in writing will receive specific 1-1 and small class teacher, to address writing targets resulting from diagnostic group intervention sessions to support their progress assessment. (in relation to Jason Wade training).
+Trust network meetings for Math's lead Booster club.
+The EEF guidance is based on a range of the best available evidence: educationendowmentfoundation.org.uk/education- evidence/guidance-reports/earlymaths 1:1 intervention of post teaching maths to target all children Toolkit Strand Education Endowment Foundation EEF Teaching and Learning Toolkit and mastery Toolkit.
+After school booster club to close the gaps in learning.
+1,2,3,4 Writing Intervention - Children identified as below track in writing will receive specific 1-1 and small group intervention sessions to support their progress (in relation to Jason Wade training).
+Pupils will receive targeted intervention sessions, planned by their class teacher, to address writing targets resulting from diagnostic assessment.
+These sessions will include a broad use of vocabulary, to identify the language barriers and support their phonics and spelling.
+Recall and retention using precision teaching methods, to ensure overlearning is consistent.
+1, 2,3

-Wider strategies (for example, related to attendance, behaviour, wellbeing) £15,000
+Wider strategies (for example, related to attendance, behaviour, wellbeing) £25,000